• Home

 “Eat dinner at five o’clock.
 Don’t take calls after 5:30.
 Don’t read emails after 5:30.
 Watch a happy movie.
 And stay outside,” he added.

-Although Cowell didn’t divulge why he thinks working on a Friday is “pointless”—as opposed to, say, working on a Monday—research shows that most people are either working from home or avoiding work entirely on the last working day of the traditional workweek.
+Although Cowell didn’t divulge why he thinks working on a Friday is “pointless”—as opposed to, say, working on a Monday—research shows most people are either working from home or avoiding work entirely on the last working day of the traditional workweek.

 If you can’t beat them, you may as well join them: For those who are actually working, the lack of teammates around means that it’s become impossible to schedule a meeting on a Friday and emails are unlikely to be read—so as Cowell pointed out, working on a Friday can feel pretty pointless.

-Four-day week success
+Four-day work week success

 Cowell isn’t the only fan of the four-day week: Many other employers, including Samsung, are adopting a shorter workweek.